 Clause Proposed Amendment 1.
-Car Parking R equirements Clause 1.1 - Residential The title of this clause has been amended from 'Dwellings' to 'Residential Development' as this is consistently used throughout the Policy and other Development City Policies.
+Car Parking R 1.
+Car Parking Requirements Clause 1.1 - Residential The title of this clause has been amended from 'Dwellings' to 'Residential Development' as this is consistently used throughout the Policy and other Development City Policies.
 The listed types of dwellings have deleted and replaced with 'dwellings'.
-Clause 1.2 - The title of this clause has been amended from 'Non-Residential and Commercial Mixed Use Developments' to 'Commercial Development' as this is Development consistently used throughout the Policy and other City Policies.
+Clause 1.2 - Commercial Development The title of this clause has been amended from 'Non-Residential and Mixed Use Developments' to 'Commercial Development' as this is consistently used throughout the Policy and other City Policies.
 Reference to the 'component use of a mixed use development' has been deleted and well as reference to temporary accommodation as this is all considered as commercial development.